Check Availability

 Which trip is right for your group

-If anyone in the group hasn't been on a Gulf boat before, or if you have kids under about 8, start with a bay charter.
-Calm water, short ride to the fishing grounds, lots of action (specks and reds bite all year), and you're back at the dock in time for lunch.
-It's also the cheapest way to put a charter on the calendar.
+First-timers on a Gulf boat, or families with kids under about 8, should start with a bay trip.
+The water inside the jetties stays calm, the ride to the fishing grounds is short, specks and reds bite year-round, and you're back at the dock in time for lunch.
+It's the most affordable way onto the schedule, too.

-If you've fished before and want a real shot at a big king or a snapper cooler, a nearshore Gulf trip is the sweet spot.
-You're 5–25 miles out on the close rigs and reef structure, the ride is moderate, and you're back the same afternoon.
-This is the trip most repeat Cinnamon Shore guests book.
+Anglers with a few trips under their belt who want a serious shot at a big king or a cooler of snapper should look at a nearshore Gulf run.
+The boat works the close-in rigs and reef structure 5–25 miles out, the ride is moderate, and you're back the same afternoon.
+This is the trip repeat Cinnamon Shore guests book most often.

 Long-standing Port Aransas charter operators

-Port Aransas has been a working fishing town since long before it was a beach town — Franklin Roosevelt fished tarpon out of the Tarpon Inn in 1937, and the marina charter fleet traces back to the same era.
-These three names have been part of that history for decades and are the easiest first call.
+Port A was a working fishing town long before it was a beach town — Franklin Roosevelt fished tarpon out of the Tarpon Inn in 1937, and the marina charter fleet traces back to the same era.
+The three names below have been part of that history for decades and are the easiest first call.

 • Fisherman's Wharf — long-running marina-based operation on Tarpon Street.
 Bay trips, half- and full-day deep-sea, dolphin-watching, and an on-site bait and tackle shop.
 A reliable first stop if you're new to chartering in Port A.